crmorgan/nservicebus-intro/README.md

         servicebus_connection_string: ${servicebus_connection_string}
     ```

-The `servicebus_connection_string` is an environment variable that is set in the `nservicebus-intro/src/exercise/.env` file.
+The `servicebus_connection_string` is an environment variable defined in the `nservicebus-intro/src/exercise/.env` file.

 ### Handle the PlaceOrder Command ###
 1. Create a `Sales.Endpoints.PlaceOrderHandler` class that implements `NServiceBus.IHandleMessages<PlaceOrder>`.
 The `PlaceOrder` class is in the `Sales.Messages` project.